zrcni/distributed-saga/docs/PUBLISHING_PACKAGES.md

 # Publishing Guide for Dashboard Packages

-This document explains how to publish the `@zrcni/distributed-saga-board-api` and `@zrcni/distributed-saga-board-express` packages to GitHub Packages.
+This document explains how to publish the dashboard packages (`api`, `ui`, and `express`) to GitHub Packages.

 ## Prerequisites

 1. **GitHub Token**: You need a GitHub Personal Access Token with `write:packages` and `read:packages` permissions
 2. **Authentication**: The `.npmrc` file in each package already contains the auth token configuration
-3. **Build Tools**: Ensure TypeScript is installed and configured
+3. **Build Tools**: Ensure TypeScript and Vite are installed and configured

 ## Package Configuration

-Both packages are now configured for publishing with:
+All three packages are now configured for publishing with:

 - ✅ `publishConfig` pointing to GitHub Packages registry
 - ✅ `repository` field with proper directory path